Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/README.md

 - press "Fork" button at the top right corner of the repository
 - Now you have a copy that you can work with without impacting it More information can be found in gitHud Documentation [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

 ### **(3) Running this Project Locally**
-thanks to Anna
+I did not run the project locally, however Anna Greaves explains in detail how to run the project localle with detailed instructions. next Project I will do in VS code.
+Detailed instruction can be found here: [Running the project Locally](https://github.com/AJGreaves/familyhub/blob/master/README.md#how-to-run-this-project-locally)

-### HEROKU
+### **HEROKU**
 ### **(4) Hosting on Heroku**
-Hosting to Heroku you need to go thorugh following steps:
+In order to deply the app to Heroku you need to go thorugh following steps:
-1. Inside git - tell heroku which apps and dependencies are required to run an app - create requirments file abd:
+1. Gitpod - tell heroku which apps and dependencies are required to run an app - create requirments.txt file:

         pip3 freeze --local>requirements.txt
 2. create Procfile for Heroku (important to have space before python and delete last line space in Procfile - it is very important for connection):